FrancoisThiffault/Article-2/README.md

 This repersitory countains two scripts.

 One is about using TMS-EEG signal analyzer and EEGLab MATLAB toolboxes to correct TMS artifacts in EEG signal.
 The EEG dataset was collected during an change-detection experiment for measuring visual working memory capacity.
+Contains in files:
+- New_analysis_tesa_part1
+- New_analysis_tesa_part2

 The second script was made to extract time-frequency activities in EEG signal after TMS burst.
 It is written using python package MNE.